BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL/README.md

 1. **Signing Algorithm:** ECDSA - This is the default Bitcoin signing algorithm built into bsv.js.
 UTF-8 encoding.
 2. **Signing Address:** Bitcoin Address that is used to sign the content.
 UTF-8 encoding.
 3. **Signature:** The signature of the signed content with the Signing Address.
 Base64 encoding.
-4. **Field Index <index>:** The specific index (relative to Field Offset) that is covered by the Signature.
+4. **Field Index <index>:** (Optional) The specific index (relative to Field Offset) that is covered by the Signature.
 Non-negative integer hex encoding.
+When there are no indexes provided, it is assumed that all fields to the left of the AUTHOR IDENTITY prefix are signed.

 _NOTE: THE LIBRARY ASSUMES THAT THE 0'th INDEX IS THE OP_RETURN(0x6a)._